MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * Bot functionality must be relevant to the scope in which the bot is installed and the bot must provide value in the installed scope. [*Mandatory Fix*]

-* Bots must not contain duplicate commands. [*Mandatory Fix*]
+* Bots mustn't contain duplicate commands. [*Mandatory Fix*]

-* Bots must not display a typing indicator after responding to the user command, but can display a typing indicator while responding to the user command. [*Mandatory Fix*]
+* Bots mustn't display a typing indicator after responding to the user command, but can display a typing indicator while responding to the user command. [*Mandatory Fix*]

 * Bots must provide a valid response to the **help** command typed in lowercase or uppercase that provides the user with a way forward or lets the user access the help content related to the bot usage.
 Bots must provide a valid response even when the user hasn't logged onto the app. [*Mandatory Fix*]